 Mr. David is a founder and Vice President of DAGER.
 He holds a Bachelor of Science in Chemical Engineering and a Master of Arts in Engineering Management.
 Prior to his founding of DAGER, Mr. David spent more than 20 years working as the Deputy Director of the Combating Terrorism Technical Support Office where he oversaw execution of the Interagency Technical Support Working Group and other related programs.
 For the past six years, Mr. David has led the Bomb Squad Test Bed, and in that time has authored more than 20 Bomb Squad Test Bed reports, two articles in The Detonator, and an FBI Special Technicians Bulletin.
 Mr. David also brings to the table extensive interagency contacts, deep electronic countermeasure experience, and expertise in legislative affairs and media outreach.
 He has made appearances on several major news outlets including ABC, BBC, NPR, the Wall Street Journal, BusinessWeek, and Bloomberg.
 Mr. David is also an Office of Personnel Management certified Senior Executive and a current member of the International Association of Bomb Technicians and Investigators (IABTI).

 Mr. Clemmensen holds a Bachelor and Master of Science in Electrical Engineering from Virginia Tech with an emphasis on robotics.
 He is a technical expert on radiation search and communications equipment, is a certified Remote Pilot Airman, and offers strategic support for all operational assessments at DAGER.
 Mr. Clemmensen led planning and writing of all Bomb Squad Test Bed assessments of EOD and SWAT Response Robots.
 He participated in the conduct of other Test Bed assessments including the Body Bomb Tool Kit, Portable X-ray Systems, and the VBIED Response Re-baseline.
-Mr. Clemmensen has authored an article in The Detonator, multiple Test Bed reports, and coauthored two IEEE articles on sensor research.
+Mr. Clemmensen has authored multiple articles in The Detonator, numerous Test Bed reports, and coauthored two IEEE articles on sensor research.
 He is a recipient of the Royal Defuzilier award for service to the Explosive Ordnance Disposal community, and is currently a member of IABTI Region IV.

 Tony Hammerquist, PMP